 Lucas Batt

-Lucas leads on membership and engagement at The Bristol Cable, a community-owned newspaper in Bristol, which was based in the top of 14 Hillgrove Street from 2014 to 2020.
+Lucas is a community engagement and independent media consultant with over eight years experience pioneering community-driven local media.
+Passionate about community ownership, he previously led on membership and community engagement at the Bristol Cable, a community-owned Bristol newspaper, which was based in the top of 14 Hillgrove Street from 2014 to 2020.
 Lucas joined the Cable in 2015 following the completion of a Philosophy degree at the University of Bristol.
+In his 7.5 years at the Cable, Lucas helped take the organisation from a voluntary start-up into a professional and established community organisation.
+As well as working on membership and community engagement, Lucas worked across the cooperative, including leading on HR and fundraising.

 Experienced Co-operative and Social Enterprise Adviser since 1996 supporting incorporations, governance, raising finance & business planning.
-Accredited as a Community Led Homes (CLH) Accredited Advisor – 2019; Fully Licensed Community Shares Practitioner – 2015; Co-operative and Social Enterprise Adviser Accreditation – 2004; SFedi Business Support plus Social Enterprise Standards Accreditation – 2008 & 2010.
+A Community Led Homes (CLH) Accredited Advisor – 2019; Fully Licensed Community Shares Practitioner – 2015; Co-operative and Social Enterprise Adviser Accreditation – 2004; SFedi Business Support plus Social Enterprise Standards Accreditation – 2008 & 2010.